ben-simmons/dotfiles/README.md

 I'm using [antigen](https://github.com/zsh-users/antigen) to manage zsh plugins because it feels cleaner than [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh).

 For the theme I'm using [powerlevel10k](https://github.com/romkatv/powerlevel10k), which is quite fast, slick, and has a really nice configuration script.
-I like using p10k with the [Snazzy](https://github.com/sindresorhus/iterm2-snazzy) color scheme and Fira Code Nerd fonts.
+I've configured it to use the Pure style, and I like using the [Snazzy](https://github.com/sindresorhus/iterm2-snazzy) iTerm2 theme with Fira Code Nerd fonts.

 ## Python